-A simple yet rich dessert with tantalizingly comfort food flavors.
-It’s deceptively easy to make, yet beautiful and delicious to serve.
-Cinnamon Brioche Bread Pudding is one of those desserts you’ll want to come back to time and time again.
+Cinnamon Brioche Bread Pudding is a simple yet rich dessert with tantalizingly delicious comfort food flavors.
+It’s deceptively easy to make, yet special and beautiful to serve.
+A dessert you’ll want to come back to time and time again.

 Perfect for the holidays or brisk evenings with a cup of tea and a roaring fire.